raybellis/draft-durand-doa-over-dns/draft-durand-object-exchange.md

 Assignments in the 1-99,999 range in this registry require Expert Review.

-## DOA Location Type Registry {#doalocation}
+## OX Location Type Registry {#oxlocation}

-IANA are requested to create the DOA Location Type Registry with initial contents as follows:
+IANA are requested to create the OX Location Type Registry with initial contents as follows:

 | Value | Location | Specification |